SZENE

 1984 The “death of cinema” also leads to the initial closure of the Stadtkino.

-2002 The city and state of Salzburg provide around 1.8 M Euro to upgrade the building’s infrastructure.
-After a one year refit, the building is re-opened on 4thJuly with the name republic.
+2002 The City and Province of Salzburg provide around €1.8 million to upgrade the building’s infrastructure.
+Following a year-long refurbishment, the building reopens on 4 July under the name “republic”.